dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 12 january 2018
+Iterating over a binary search tree is easy, just use a recursive function for visiting each element.

+    void visit(node)
+        if (!node)
+            return
+        visit(node->left)
+        use(node)
+        visit(node->right)

+But what if you want to create an iterator for your tree?
+You have to know where you are when you're returning, so that the next invocation knows where to continue.
+Here's three different solutions

+* Traverse the tree and store the nodes in a queue that you then return one by one.
+* Use a stack for keeping track of which nodes you've visited
+* Store the latest visited node and do a search for the next node that is larger.
+* Store the latest visited node and walk the tree from there.
+* Mark each visited node and keep track of current position.
+TAOCP Volume 1, 2.3.1, exercise 21 has some tricks that I belive are in that direction.
+I'll need to  investigate that further.

+## 11 january 2018
+On the stm32f1 microprocessor, and most other ones as well I assume, different IP-blocks have assigned default pins for interfacing with the outside world.
+There can be alternatives to the default pins and those can be specified using a register.
+In the case of stm32f1, that register is named AF Remap and Debug I/O Configuration Register (AFIO_MAPR).

+I wanted to generate a PWM signal on a specific pin, but that pin could not be connected to any of the timer blocks, so I had to resort to using a timer block and manually toggling the pin from there.

+## 1 december 2017
+I've started participating in the [Advent of Code](adventofcode.com) coding challenge.
+I've created a IPython notebook with the same layout as Peter Norvig used for his 2016 AoC solutions.
+Peter will be participating this year as well.
+My plan is to solve each days problems and then compare my solutions to his and record any insights I gain here.

+Today we were asked to find the sum of all digits that match the next one.
+I figured that it meant iterating using pairs, and came up with this function:

+    def pairs(seq):
+        return zip(seq[:-1], seq[1:])

+But Peter took advantage of Pythons ability to use negative indexes.

+    sum(a[i] for i in range(N) if a[i] ==  a[i-1])

+He used it for part two as well where we were asked to compare values at half the distance.

+    N = len(a)
+    sum(a[i] for i in range(N) if a[i] ==  a[i-N//2])

 ## 28 november 2017
 When I modified the calling convention for the p-code compiler, I once again ran into trouble.
 The idea was to pass all arguments on the stack and return